DevOpsPlayground/Hands-on-with-HashiCorps-Terraform-on-AWS/README.md

 * Elastic Cloud Compute (EC2) : simply put, a serve/machine.
 * Security Group : AWS-level Firewall
 * Amazon Machine Image (AMI) : image template used to create instance from.
+We aim to use _ami-e67c8d89_ for the Frankfurt zone; alternatively in the Ireland zone _ami-57e19724_ is also available
 * Elastic Load Balancer (ELB) : AWS-specific load balancer

 ## Step 0 : On the Virtual Machine